trappitsch/CoordinateTransformation/README.md

 ## Issue reporting

 To report an issue with this software package, please open a "New issue" on this github page.
 Please use the predefined template for guidance on what is required.

+## License

+CoordinateTransformation is Copyright (C) 2020 Reto Trappitsch
+It is licensed under the GPL (version 2 or greater).

+CoordinateTransformation makes use of [PyQt5](https://riverbankcomputing.com/) and the fman build system [fbs](https://build-system.fman.io/).